Military Ridge State Trail: Ridgeway to Blue Mounds

 Ridgeway was settled in 1828 by J.B Skinner and other lead miners.
 By the 1840s and 1850s, Irish, Welsh, Norwegians, and Germans made it their home.
 Ridgeway’s 1913 railroad depot is the only remaining depot from the former Chicago Northwestern railroad line.
 Residents of Ridgeway also claim that a phantom haunted the village.
 From 1840 to 1885, a ghost was spotted at times along the old military road.
 Today the main feature of the community is the Sunday farmers market held during spring, summer, and autumn months.
 The village has several small businesses along Main Street.

-Continuing east on the trail, watch for Hi Point Steak House opposite Strutt Road.
+Continuing east on the Military Ridge State Trail takes bicyclists past Hi Point Steak House, opposite Strutt Road.
 Visitors come here for a traditional Wisconsin Supper Club experience.
 It’s a long-standing local attraction, being established back in the 1930s.

-After leaving Barnveld, the trail begins its slow ascent of west Blue Mound.
-Open fields and meadows give way to the cool shade of maple forests.
-A paved spur trail on the left (north) side of the path leads to Blue Mounds State Park.
+Near the top of the climb, a paved spur trail on the left (north) side of the path leads to Blue Mounds State Park.
 The park has a wide variety of activities for outdoor enthusiasts.
 It is perched atop the highest point in southern Wisconsin, and offers spectacular views of the countryside.
-A swimming pool is open during summer.
-There are scenic hiking and off-road biking trails.
-The park has a large campground, and bike-in campsites with access to the Military Ridge State Trail.
+The park has a swimming pool, hiking and off-road biking trails, observation tower, playground, picnic area, large campground, and bike-in campsites.

 There are several taverns and restaurants in Blue Mounds.
 It has gas stations and convenience stores also.
 Nearby is Bigham County Park and Cave of the Mounds National Historic Landmark.
 Bigham County Park has a campground, two shelter facilities, picnic area, playground, hiking trails, and interpretive markers.
 The Brigham Trail goes through the park and connects to the Military Ridge State Trail.
 Cave of the Mounds is a popular attraction that features a natural limestone cave located in the southern slope of the east mound.
 The cave contains numerous unique geologic formations.